The sound of an apex predator

 We chose to collaborate with our vendors Dave Reynaud & Amnon Freidlin.
 Dave has been working as a Composer & Sound Designer over the last 20 years for commercials, idents, and trails for TV, radio, podcasts and online, TV shows, documentaries, film and mobile games, mobile apps, even theme parks, stadiums, concert halls and for onboard transport use.
 Amnon specializes in composition, sound design, implementation, sonic identity, audio UX, music supervision, creative direction, and design.
 He’s worked with Lexus, Apple Arcade, NBA, Christian Loubatin, Barneys, Nick Cave (artist), The Met Museum, Microsoft, and Lacoste.
 His music has been covered by Vice, The New York Times, NPR Music, Pitchfork, and Resident Advisor, among others.

 Regarding their involvement in the process, Dave and Amnon said the following;

-“For us musicians, this provided the perfect “feeding ground” from which to experiment in finding the most creative ways to interpret these attributes musically and sonically, channeling the world of the Orca to support and enhance the brand’s values where we could see comparisons that would compliment the company strategy and environment.” – Dave
+“For us musicians, this provided the perfect “feeding ground” from which to experiment in finding the most creative ways to interpret these attributes musically and sonically, channelling the world of the Orca to support and enhance the brand’s values where we could see comparisons that would complement the company strategy and environment.” – Dave

 “(…) I believe our creation of music and sound here goes beyond that of a conventional sonic identity and invites users of Orca Security into a whole sonic world which can be experienced end to end.”